8 Days |

 After having breakfast, you will initiate the sightseeing tour of Agra.
 You will visit Agra Fort and Taj Mahal, both of which are the UNESCO World Heritage Sites.
 You can also head towards the local markets of Agra for buying some souvenirs.
 Afterwards, you will be driven back to Delhi.
 Overnight stay is in Delhi.

-Note Taj Mahal remains closed on Friday.
+Highlights: Taj Mahal remains closed on Friday.

 After having breakfast, you will check-out from the hotel.
 You will be dropped at Delhi airport, from where you will catch a flight to Varanasi.
 After reaching Varanasi, you will be taken to your hotel where you will have some rest.
 Then in the evening, you will attend Ganga Aarti at the Ghats.
 Later on, you will celebrate the festival of lights, Diwali with an Indian family.
 You will also enjoy dinner with them in their home.
 Afterwards, you will return to the hotel for night stay.